 Jeremiah’s original audience was the Jewish people, those living in Judah prior to the fall of Jerusalem, and those who were exiled to Babylon afterwards.
 The book was probably compiled into its final form within a few years of the fall of Jerusalem (586 BC), the last event recorded in the book.

 The final fate of prophet Jeremiah is unknown.
-The last historical mention of him within his book leaves him in Egypt after the remaining Jewish remnant forced him to flee with them to Egypt.
+The last historical mention of him within his book finds him in Egypt after the remaining Jewish remnant forced him to flee with them to Egypt.
 According to Jerome, the early church theologian and historian, who translated the Bible into Latin (the Vulgate) in the early fifth century, wrote that Jeremiah was stoned to death in Egypt by his fellow Jews for his rebuking them for their iniquities.
 Matthew Henry notes in his commentaries (early 1700s) that, according to the Arabic historian Hottinger of Elmakin, Jeremiah was stoned for continuing to prophesy in Egypt against the Egyptians and other nations.
 Hottinger also claims that when Alexander the Great later entered Egypt, he took up the bones of Jeremiah from where they had been buried in obscurity, and re-buried them in Alexandria.